 Should I just let him skip dinner and go to bed with nothing to eat if he won't eat what I make (I don't want to be his short-order cook), or should I pick him some type of "snack" before bedtime and try to get something nutritious in him?
 I'm having trouble finding information about these games two-year-olds play.

 You're absolutely right!
 Two-and-a-half-year-olds really want to have control over something, and what they eat is the number one control issue.

 Assuming that your child is healthy, and has been growing well up to this point, you have to learn to trust that his body will tell him when he needs to eat, and that he won't starve.

-You should offer nutritious meals and snacks (generally three meals and two snacks per day are standard at this age), but do not feel that you have to make up for the skipped meal with extra food later.
-If the child is not interested in what is being offered, don't get into an argument, don't try and cajole him or force him to eat.
+You should offer nutritious meals and snacks (generally three meals and two snacks per day are standard at this age), but don't feel that you have to make up for the skipped meal with extra food later.
+If he isn't interested in what is you're offering, don't get into an argument, don't try and cajole him or force him to eat.
 Just end the meal at the appropriate point and take the food away.

 You can give him a choice.
 For instance, ask him, "Do you want peanut butter and jelly or bologna for lunch?"
 If you make bologna and then he says he does not want to eat it, he'll just have to wait until the next meal to eat something.

 Also, don't make only foods that you know he hates.
 If two of the components of the meal that you're making are things you know he doesn't like, try and make the third thing (one of the side dishes) something you know that he'll like and eat.
 You can give him a larger portion of that side dish and smaller portions of the things he doesn't like, then encourage him to eat in that way.